jekyll/jekyll/site/_posts/2012-07-01-upgrading.md

 Jekyll now lets you write draft posts, and allows you to easily preview how they will look prior to publishing.
 To start a draft, simply create a folder called `_drafts` in your site's source directory (e.g., along side `_posts`), and add a new markdown file to it.
-To generate preview your new post, simply run the `Jekyll` command with the `--drafts` flag.
+To preview your new post, simply run the `Jekyll` command with the `--drafts` flag.

 <div class="note info">
   <h5 mardown="1">Drafts don't have dates</h5>